Adams political family: Members

-John Quincy Adams (born 1951), American diplomat and U.S. State Department official.

 Family religion

 Adams was raised a Congregationalist but left the denomination as a young man.
 By his early 20s, he identified as a Unitarian, a Protestant denomination that had been recently formed.
 Adams always felt pressured to live up to his heritage.
 His family was descended from Puritans, whose strict religious doctrines had profoundly shaped New England's culture, laws, and traditions.
 By the time of his birth, the Congregationalists no longer called themselves "Puritans"; their severe practices had largely been dropped in the First Great Awakening of the 1730s.
 Adams praised them historically as bearers of freedom, a cause that still had a holy urgency".
 Adams recalled that his parents "held every Species of Libertinage in ...
 Contempt and horror", and detailed "pictures of disgrace, or baseness and of Ruin" resulting from any debauchery.